 Mostly, Worcestershire’s source is the best for use in this case.
 However, you can as well use fresh Dijon mustard.

-At times, most of the chefs like tasting the raw meat so that they can test the usual seasoning.
+At times, most chefs like tasting the raw meat so that they can test the usual seasoning.
 You always know it by grinding it.
 Therefore, you can cook up any quantity that you desire and taste it all.

 7. Form your meat gently into patties

 You can shape your meat into balls of about six ounces that are perfect enough.
-Immediately, you can flatten into the patties.
+Immediately, you can flatten them into the patties.

 8. Broil to your preference